object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 .. code-block:: console

    $ git status
-    On branch master
+   On branch main
-    Your branch is up to date with 'origin/master'.
+   Your branch is up to date with 'origin/main'.

    Changes to be committed:
      (use "git restore --staged <file>..." to unstage)
            modified:   exercise.txt

 The first two lines of the output are unchanged, but now we see that `exercise.txt` appears on the list of changes to be committed.
 We say that the